samgliu/Odinbook-Client/README.md

 # Feature:

--   sign up/in/out
+-   Sign up/in/out
 -   Post/Comment/Like add/delete with picture
--   Friend with other user
+-   Friend with other users
 -   Profile Edit
+-   Real time chat

 # config: